Peter H. Clark

-Biography

-Early years
+Early life

-Peter Humphries Clark was born March 29, 1829 in Cincinnati, Ohio.

-Peter's father, Michael Clark, was a successful barber and sent his son to private schools because of the absence of public schools.
-After his father's death in 1849, Peter took over the barber shop for a short time.
-Later that same year black schools were authorized by the Ohio legislature.
-This was largely due to the efforts of Peter's uncle, John Isom Gaines.
-Peter became the first teacher in the black school.
-He was fired in 1853 by the white Board of Education for publicly praising Thomas Paine.

-He attended the private Gilmore High School.
+Peter Humphries Clark was born in March 1829, in Cincinnati, Ohio, to Michael Clark.
+William Clark, leader of the Lewis and Clark Expedition, fathered multiple children with a black woman, Michael being one of them.
+Cincinnati High School, the first high school for the education of black people, admitted Clark in 1844.
 Later in his life he received a masters (A.M.) degree from Wilberforce University.

 Career

+After leaving school in 1848, Clark declined to work as a barber with his father and instead apprenticed under Thomas Varney.
+Schools for black children were established in Cincinnati, but the local government refused to provide them funding.
+Clark became a teacher at one of these schools in 1849, and taught without pay for two years before courts ruled in favor of the schools.
+He was given $105 in backpay.

 During the next four years, Peter was an abolitionist publisher, editor, writer, and speaker.
 He participated in the Ohio Conventions of Colored Men, and edited and published his own weekly newspaper.
 He was appointed secretary of the 1853 National Convention of Colored Men in Syracuse, New York, by Frederick Douglass, where he drafted a constitution of the National Equal Rights League.
 He also served as a conductor for the Underground Railroad.
 In 1854 he married Francis Ann Williams.